PAUL34913/msp1-cv/README.md

 *   ### Wireframes

     These are the wireframes for the mobile, tablet and desktop versions of my website.
-These designs were created prior to the website development and as such, these designs are likely to change throughout the process.
+These designs were created prior to the website development and as such, are likely to change throughout the process.
 Please click the pictures to get a full screen view.

     Click the images for a full screen view.